Login

 Coverage Indications, Limitations, and/or Medical Necessity

-For more economic electric patient adult medical bedsinformation, please contact us.
+For more economic electric patient adult medical beds information, please contact us.
 We will provide professional answers.

-• Refer to the Supplier Manual for additional information on documentation requirements.
+• Refer to the Supplier Manual for additional documentation requirements.

-• Refer to the DME MAC web sites for additional bulletin articles and other publications related to this LCD.
+• Refer to the DME MAC websites for additional bulletin articles and publications related to this LCD.

-A fixed height hospital bed (E0250, E0251, E0290, E0291, and E0328) is covered if one or more of the following criteria (1-4) are met:
+A fixed height hospital bed (E0250, E0251, E0290, E0291, and E0328) is covered if one or more of the following criteria are met:

-2. The beneficiary requires positioning of the body in ways not feasible with an ordinary bed in order to alleviate pain, or
+2. The beneficiary requires positioning of the body to alleviate pain, or

-A semi-electric hospital bed (E0260, E0261, E0294, E0295, and E0329) is covered if the beneficiary meets one of the criteria for a fixed height bed and requires frequent changes in body position and/or has an immediate need for a change in body position.
+A semi-electric hospital bed (E0260, E0261, E0294, E0295, and E0329) is covered if the beneficiary meets one of the criteria for a fixed height bed and requires frequent changes in body position or has an immediate need for a change in body position.

-A heavy duty extra wide hospital bed (E0301, E0303) is covered if the beneficiary meets one of the criteria for a fixed height hospital bed and the beneficiary's weight is more than 350 pounds, but does not exceed 600 pounds.
+A heavy-duty extra-wide hospital bed (E0301, E0303) is covered if the beneficiary meets one of the criteria for a fixed height hospital bed and the beneficiary's weight is more than 350 pounds but does not exceed 600 pounds.

 An extra heavy-duty hospital bed (E0302, E0304) is covered if the beneficiary meets one of the criteria for a hospital bed and the beneficiary's weight exceeds 600 pounds.

-A total electric hospital bed (E0265, E0266, E0296, and E0297) is not covered; the height adjustment feature is a convenience feature.
-Total electric beds will be denied as not reasonable and necessary.
+A total electric hospital bed (E0265, E0266, E0296, and E0297) is not covered as the height adjustment feature is considered a convenience feature and thus not reasonable and necessary.

-If the beneficiary does not meet any of the coverage criteria for any type of hospital bed it will be denied as not reasonable and necessary.
+If the beneficiary does not meet any of the coverage criteria for any type of hospital bed, it will be denied as not reasonable and necessary.

-Heavy duty trapeze equipment (E0911, E0912) is covered if the beneficiary meets the criteria for regular trapeze equipment and the beneficiary's weight is more than 250 pounds.
+Heavy-duty trapeze equipment (E0911, E0912) is covered if the beneficiary meets the criteria for regular trapeze equipment and the beneficiary's weight is more than 250 pounds.

-If a beneficiary's condition requires a replacement innerspring mattress (E0271) or foam rubber mattress (E0272) it will be covered for a beneficiary owned hospital bed.
+If a beneficiary's condition requires a replacement innerspring mattress (E0271) or foam rubber mattress (E0272), it will be covered for a beneficiary-owned hospital bed.

 A Standard Written Order (SWO) must be communicated to the supplier before a claim is submitted.
-If the supplier bills for an item addressed in this policy without first receiving a completed SWO, the claim shall be denied as not reasonable and necessary.
+If the supplier bills for an item addressed in this policy without first receiving a completed SWO, the claim will be denied as not reasonable and necessary.

 If you want to learn more, please visit our website hospital bed manufacturer.